August 22, 2018 |0 min read |Veterinarian Reviewed

 Treatment and Prevention of Toxoplasmosis

-In severe cases, your cat may need to stay with your vet on a drip to be rehydrated.
+In severe cases, your cat may need to stay with your vet on IV fluids to be rehydrated.
 Antibiotics are usually given, and you’ll be advised on proper nutrition to help your cat fight the symptoms of the infection.

 Of course, prevention is better than cure.
 Don’t feed your cat raw meat, as toxoplasmosis can be spread this way.
 Wash your hands after gardening, and encourage kids to wash their hands after playing outside.
 One of the best ways to keep your cat healthy and parasite free is through excellent hygiene.
 If you have kids, make sure you keep sand pits or sandy play areas covered.
 This prevents neighbor cats from soiling in the sand and exposing your kitty to toxoplasmosis.